Top Wool Stitchery Patterns for Handmade Embroidery Projects

 1. Tiny stitches: ~1/8 inch for delicate work best for necktie stitch

-2. Medium stitches: ~1/4 inch for most projects
+2. Medium stitches: ~1/4 inch for most projects.
+I use this for a purse stitching pattern, too.

 Pro Tip: Keep tension consistent.
 Too tight, and the wool puckers; too loose, and stitches look sloppy.